SamDonald-A/Automation-Using-Lambda-Boto3/billing_alert.md

-Thanks for Checking this out!
-I am still working on this Document, It will be availabe soon...

 # Monitor and Alert AWS Billing Using AWS Lambda, Boto3, and SNS
 Objective: To create an automated alerting mechanism for when AWS billing exceeds a given threshold